kyma-project/api-gateway/docs/user/expose-workloads/extAuth/README.md

 With this setup, a request is processed as follows:
 1. A client sends an HTTP request with a JWT to the exposed hostname, which enters the cluster through the Istio Ingress Gateway.
-2. Istio Ingress Gateway routs the request to the Service based on the APIRule configuration.
+2. Istio Ingress Gateway routes the request to the Service based on the APIRule configuration.
 3. The Istio sidecar proxy running next to your workload calls the configured external authorization provider.
   - If the token is valid and passes any configured checks, the proxy forwards the request to the Service.
   - If the token is missing or invalid, the proxy rejects the request and it never reaches the Service.